fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 written by Devavrat Shah and Kang Zhang(https://arxiv.org/pdf/1410.1231v1.pdf).

-We built off of an existing attempted implementation of this paper which was hosted on a github repository located at (https://github.com/panditanvita/BTCpredictor).
+We built off of an existing attempted implementation of this paper which was hosted on a GitHub repository located at (https://github.com/panditanvita/BTCpredictor).

 The paper was about using Bayesian Regression to predict fluctuations in the Bitcoin market.